August 24, 2015

 Marketing in a Nutshell

 Marketing in my own summarized definition is anything to do with promoting yourself or your brand to help people be aware of the goods, services, or causes you support.
-Making people aware of you is step one of the process.
+Making people aware of you is step one of the processes.
 From there you need to get people to opt-in somehow.
 Having them take the plunge is effective marketing.
 Many companies use incentives to get more people on board.
 Some examples include:

 - Billboards along the highway with a phone number or website and incentives for calling or visiting the company online.